theupdateframework/pep-on-pypi-with-tuf/README.rst

-All clients, such as pip using the TUF protocol, MUST be modified to download every metadata and target file (except for *timestamp* metadata) by including, in the request for the file, the hash of the file in the filename.
+All clients, such as pip using the TUF protocol, MUST be modified to download every metadata and target file (except for *timestamp* metadata) by including, in the request for the file, the cryptographic hash of the file in the filename.
 Following the filename convention recommended earlier, a request for the file at filename.ext will be transformed to the equivalent request for the file at digest.filename.ext.

 Finally, PyPI SHOULD use a `transaction log`__ to record project transaction processes and queues so that it will be easier to recover from errors after a